aws-lite/aws-lite/plugins/dynamodb/readme.md

 Properties:
 - **`TableName` (string) [required]**
+  - DynamoDB table name
 - **`AttributeDefinitions` (array) [required]**
+  - Array of attributes that describe the primary (and sort) schema for the table
 - **`KeySchema` (array) [required]**
+  - Attributes that make up the primary key for a table or index.
+The attributes in `KeySchema` must also be defined in the `AttributeDefinitions` array
 - **`BillingMode` (string)**
+  - Set how the table is charged for read/write throughput: `PROVISIONED`, or `PAY_PER_REQUEST`
 - **`DeletionProtectionEnabled` (boolean)**
+  - Enable or disable deletion protection
 - **`GlobalSecondaryIndexes` (array)**
+  - 1-20 global secondary indexes to be created on the table; [see AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_CreateTable.html#DDB-CreateTable-request-GlobalSecondaryIndexes)
 - **`LocalSecondaryIndexes` (array)**
+  - 1-5 local secondary indexes to be created on the table; [see AWS docs](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_CreateTable.html#DDB-CreateTable-request-LocalSecondaryIndexes)
 - **`ProvisionedThroughput` (object)**
+  - Provisioned throughput setting
 - **`SSESpecification` (object)**
+  - Server-side encryption settings
 - **`StreamSpecification` (object)**
+  - Settings for Streams, including: `StreamEnabled` (boolean), and `StreamViewType` (`KEYS_ONLY`, `NEW_IMAGE`, `OLD_IMAGE`, or `NEW_AND_OLD_IMAGES`)
 - **`TableClass` (string)**
+  - Class of the table, can be set to: `STANDARD`, or `STANDARD_INFREQUENT_ACCESS`
 - **`Tags` (array)**
+  - Array of pairs to label the table

 ### `DeleteBackup`